NISH-Original/wolfenstein_game_engine/README.md

 - Mini-map: A mini-map to better help with navigation.

 ### Note:
-- The actual project scripts are stored in `WolfensteinClone/src`.
+- The actual project scripts are stored in `WolfensteinClone/src`, not `scripts`.